Javascript is not enabled.

 Prescriptions for cosmetic purposes, such as promoting eyelash or hair growth, reducing fine lines and wrinkles, and lightening dark spots and scars, also won’t be part of any formulary.

-If drugs used for the above conditions are prescribed to treat other illnesses, Medicare does allow for exceptions.
+If drugs used for the above conditions are prescribed to treat other illnesses, Medicare does allow exceptions.
 Medicare Part D also won’t cover over-the-counter drugs or prescription vitamins, but it will cover fluoride and prenatal vitamin prescriptions.
 (A small number of women who qualify for Medicare because of disabilities are of childbearing age.)

 In addition, Part D covers drugs used to treat physical wasting from AIDS, cancer or other diseases, as well as drugs used to treat skin disorders like acne, psoriasis, rosacea or vitiligo.